 Using Current Limiting Devices

 This is a non-linear device that is used in two states; conducting (zero resistance) and limiting (high resistance).

-When the circuit is operating in normal conditions, this device is act as conducting and there is no change in voltage profile.
+When the circuit is operating in normal conditions, this device simply conducts and there is no change in the voltage profile.